Jeti-Ögüz resort

 Jeti-Ögüz (Жети-Өгүз) is a balneotherapic resort located at the Jeti-Ögüz Rocks near Issyk Kul in the Jeti-Ögüz District of Issyk-Kul Region of Kyrgyzstan, about 28 km west of Karakol, and near Jeti-Ögüz village.
 Its population was 337 in 2021.

 History

 The thermal springs of Jeti-Ögüz were known to local inhabitants since antiquity.
 The place became known to Europe after 1856 when Semenov-Tian-Shanskii first visited it.
 Since 1965 the resort operates year-round.
 In 1991, an important meeting between Boris Yeltsin and Askar Akayev took place in Jeti-Ögüz.

 Places of interest

 This resort is a common destination of interest for citizens of Kyrgyzstan, as well as a popular destination for tourists to Kyrgyzstan.
-The Jeti-Ögüz Rocks are located in vicinity of the resort.
+The Jeti-Ögüz Rocks are located in the vicinity of the resort.
 From the resort, with a hike or ride on horse-back of several hours, one may reach a waterfall located in a gully, as well as a pine-tree plantation.
 This is a popular trek for tourists and visitors.